601998321/readme/readme.txt

-﻿git is version control tool.
-git is a free software.
+﻿git is a distributed version control tool. git is a free software.